nfmoore/azure-openai-example-scenarios/.github/docs/getting-started.md

 The purpose of this section is to provide an overview of each example scenario.

-## Example Scenario: Chatbot with Azure OpenAI, Azure AI Search, and Streamlit
+## Example Scenario: Pull-Based Data Ingestion with Azure AI Search & Custom Retrieval-Augmented Generation (RAG) Implementation

 ### Potential Use Cases